eamonnbell/teaching/fundamentals_syllabus.md

 Students will develop a practical understanding of select fundamental concepts of music theory including scale, mode, rhythm, meter, texture and form, through their application in written assignments and study of musical scores.

 Where appropriate, examples will be drawn from a wide range of repertoire.
-The course will stress the development of fluency in the practices of score-reading and handwritten staff notaticoncepts of music theory to further these aims.
+The course will stress the development of fluency in the practices of score-reading and handwritten staff notation, drawing on the above concepts of music theory to further these aims.

 ## Pre-requisites